How to QA a Website

 Tools and Technologies for a QA Environment:

-• Test Management Software: Applications such as TestRail and Zephyr organize testing efforts, providing a framework for planning, executing, and reporting on QA activities.
+- Test Management Software: Applications such as TestRail and Zephyr organise testing efforts, providing a framework for planning, executing, and reporting on QA activities.

 Creating a conducive QA environment is about more than just selecting tools; it’s about crafting a workflow that integrates QA seamlessly into the development lifecycle.
 Doing so ensures that quality is not an afterthought but a guiding principle from start to finish.